MCamish29/ride-guide-wdw/README.md

     * An external file was used for the syling of the website
 * Visual Studio Code
     * The development of the website was done using Visul Studio Code IDE
+    * Git commits were done using Visual Studio Code
 * GitHub
     * Source code is hosted on GitHub and deployed using Git Pages
 * Git/ GitHub Desktop
-    * Used to commint and pushcode during development
+    * Used to pushcode during development
 * Font Awesome
     * https://fontawesome.com/ was used to obtain icons for social media links and dropdown nav bar
 * Tinyjpg